echocam/dynamo/README.md

 ./gradlew runEditor
 ```

-To run the Scooby Doo HTML example:
+To run the Scooby-Doo HTML example:
 ```bash
 ./gradlew runScoobyDooHTML
 ```

-To run the Scooby Doo Text example:
+To run the Scooby-Doo Text example:
 ```bash
 ./gradlew runScoobyDooText
 ```

-To run the Scooby Doo HTML example, using explicit directory (can look at source
+To run the Scooby-Doo HTML example, using explicit directory (can look at source
   to write your own):
 ```bash
 ./gradlew runHTMLPreview -Pdirectory="../../../examples/ScoobyDooHTML"